awsdocs/aws-encryption-sdk-docs/doc_source/introduction.md

 However, the AWS Encryption SDK cannot interoperate with other libraries\.
 Because each library returns encrypted data in a different format, you cannot encrypt with one library and decrypt with another\.

 **DynamoDB Encryption Client and Amazon S3 client\-side encryption**  <a name="ESDK-DDBEC"></a>
 The AWS Encryption SDK cannot decrypt data encrypted by the [DynamoDB Encryption Client](https://docs.aws.amazon.com/dynamodb-encryption-client/latest/devguide/) or [Amazon S3 client\-side encryption](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingClientSideEncryption.html)\.
-And these libraries cannot decrypt the [encrypted message](concepts.md#message) the AWS Encryption SDK returns\.
+These libraries cannot decrypt the [encrypted message](concepts.md#message) the AWS Encryption SDK returns\.

 **AWS Key Management Service \(AWS KMS\)**  <a name="ESDK-KMS"></a>
-The AWS Encryption SDK can use [AWS KMS keys](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#master_keys) and [data keys](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#data-keys) to protect your data\.
+The AWS Encryption SDK can use [AWS KMS keys](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#master_keys) and [data keys](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#data-keys) to protect your data, including multi\-Region KMS keys\.
 For example, you can configure the AWS Encryption SDK to encrypt your data under one or more AWS KMS keys in your AWS account\.
 However, you must use the AWS Encryption SDK to decrypt that data\.
 The AWS Encryption SDK cannot decrypt the ciphertext that the AWS KMS [Encrypt](https://docs.aws.amazon.com/kms/latest/APIReference/API_Encrypt.html) or [ReEncrypt](https://docs.aws.amazon.com/kms/latest/APIReference/API_ReEncrypt.html) operations return\.
 Similarly, the AWS KMS [Decrypt](https://docs.aws.amazon.com/kms/latest/APIReference/API_Decrypt.html) operation cannot decrypt the [encrypted message](concepts.md#message) the AWS Encryption SDK returns\.
 The AWS Encryption SDK supports only [symmetric encryption KMS keys](https://docs.aws.amazon.com/kms/latest/developerguide/symm-asymm-concepts.html#symmetric-cmks)\.
 You cannot use an [asymmetric KMS key](https://docs.aws.amazon.com/kms/latest/developerguide/symm-asymm-concepts.html#asymmetric-cmks) for encryption or signing in the AWS Encryption SDK\.
 The AWS Encryption SDK generates its own ECDSA signing keys for [algorithm suites](supported-algorithms.md) that sign messages\.